saltukalakus/idiomatic-rust-snippets/src/essentials/std-lib/option.md

 ### Option Enum

-The `Option` enum in Rust is a powerful feature that represents a value that can either be something (`Some`) or nothing (`None`).
+The `Option` enum represents a value that can either be something (`Some`) or nothing (`None`).
 It is commonly used to handle cases where a value might be absent, avoiding the need for null pointers and reducing the risk of null pointer exceptions.

 ### Definition